Peter Knight’s Gigspanner – From Poets to Wives | Talking Elephant

 The delicate sound of the tide’s ebb and flow, together with the distant call of a gull provides a fitting opening for Newcomer, the second album by the Co Cavan fiddle player and composer Gráinne Brady, as Jack Houston reads from Patrick MacGill’s The Rat Pit, the story of Norah Ryan, which forms the backbone for this significant project.
 Following her impressive debut album of 2019, The Road Across the Hills, which is also based around the writing of MacGill, Newcomer features spoken word, cinematic instrumentals and one or two songs, each of which bring to the album a sense of narrative, a sense of place and time and a sense of the natural world around us.
 Recorded in Glasgow with producer Mike Vass at the helm, Newcomer features an array of empathetic musicians, each of whom provide exemplary performances, adding touches of French horn, cello and flute in strategic places, to perfectly complement the guitar, accordion, piano, violin, viola and percussion.
 If the narrative of the spoken word and the lyrical nature of the songs help tell the story, the instrumental passages serve equally as mood setters, especially on such contrasting pieces as “In the Lane” and “Abyss”.
 If this album serves any purpose at all, other than providing a demonstration of fine musical collaboration, it has every possibility of taking the listener to somewhere restful, calming and hopefully warm.

-Unfulfilled is included on this week’s edition of the Vaults radio show.
+Unfulfilled is included on this week’s edition of the Northern Sky Vaults Radio Show.

 Charley Crockett – 10 For Slim: Charley Crockett Sings James Hand | Son of Davy | Review by Liam Wilkinson